ryan-taylor/workos-jsr/CONTRIBUTING.md

 3. Types check with `deno check`
 4. Any new functionality includes appropriate tests
 5. Documentation is updated to reflect your changes
+6. The import map is updated to include any new dependencies using the import map validation script

 For significant changes, consider adding examples in the examples directory that demonstrate the feature with Deno and Fresh.